elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/interpreter-pattern.md

 **Extendable and straightforward to modify**

 - Because the pattern describes grammatical rules using classes, updating and extending the grammar is trivial.
 Using inheritance, you can edit or expand the grammar.
-- Existing expressions can be changed progressively, and new expressions get defined as variants of existing ones.
+- Existing expressions can be changed progressively: we define new expressions as variants of existing ones.

 **Simple to implement**